-- b The medical assistance program established under Chapter 5111 of the Revised Code does not reimburse the Provider for the fee. - 6.8.3 The Provider may not charge an employee for the 5 year BCII recheck fee. - 6.9 Employment-service exemption: A Provider that provides direct-care services is not required to request a criminal records check of an applicant or employee under paragraph 6.2 of this condition if the applicant or employee was referred to the Provider by an employment service that refers applicants to Providers to fill full-time, part-time, or temporary positions involving direct care and: - a The employment service provides the Provider with a criminal records check report on the applicant or employee that was conducted no more than one year before the applicant's or employee's referral and the criminal records check report demonstrates that the applicant or employee was not convicted of a disqualifying offense; or, the report demonstrates that the applicant or employee was convicted of a disqualifying offense, but the Provider chooses to hire the applicant under paragraph 6.11 of this condition; or, - b The employment service or the applicant provides the Provider with a letter from the employment service, that is on the employment service's letterhead, that is dated and signed by a supervisor or another designated official of the employment service, and that states that the employment service has requested a criminal records check on the applicant, that the requested criminal records check will include a determination of whether the applicant has been convicted of a disqualifying offense, that, as of the date set forth on the letter, the employment service had not received the criminal records check report, and that, when the employment service receives the report, it promptly will send a copy of it to the Provider.
-If the Provider employs an applicant conditionally under this paragraph, it shall also comply with the requirements for conditional employment under paragraph 6.10 of this condition.
+- 8.2 The Provider shall pay BCII the fee prescribed for each criminal records check. - 8.3 The Provider may charge a volunteer or applicant a fee so long as the fee does not exceed the amount the Provider pays to BCII, but only if: - a The Provider notified the volunteer or applicant at the time of initial application of the amount of the fee and that, unless the fee was paid, the Provider would not consider the volunteer or applicant for employment; and, - b The medical assistance program established under Chapter 5111 of the Revised Code does not reimburse the Provider for the fee. - 8.4 The Provider may not charge an employee for the 5 year BCII recheck fee. - 9.1 Employment-service exemption: A Provider that provides direct-care services is not required to request a criminal records check of an applicant or employee under paragraph 2.0 of this condition if the applicant or employee was referred to the Provider by an employment service that refers applicants to Providers to fill full-time, part-time, or temporary positions involving direct care and: - a The employment service provides the Provider with a criminal records check report on the applicant or employee that was conducted no more than one year before the applicant's or employee's referral and the criminal records check report demonstrates that the applicant or employee was not convicted of a disqualifying offense; or, the report demonstrates that the applicant or employee was convicted of a disqualifying offense, but the Provider chooses to hire the applicant under paragraph 11.0 of this condition; or, - The employment service or the applicant provides the Provider with a letter from the employment service, that is on the employment service's letterhead, that is dated and signed by a supervisor or another designated official of the employment service, and that states that the employment service has requested a criminal records check on the applicant, that the requested criminal records check will include a determination of whether the applicant has been convicted of a disqualifying offense, that, as of the date set forth on the letter, the employment service had not received the criminal records check report, and that, when the employment service receives the report, it promptly will send a copy of it to the Provider.
+If the Provider employs an applicant conditionally under this paragraph, it shall also comply with the requirements for conditional employment under paragraph 10.0 of this condition.

-6.10 Conditional employment:
+10.1 Conditional employment: